-2.1.
-Categories of members
+2.1 Categories of members

-2.1.1.
-Membership of the Council shall be open to any organisation committed to furthering the objectives of the Council.
+2.1.1 Membership of the Council shall be open to any organisation committed to furthering the objectives of the Council.
 However, individuals may be admitted to the Council as Patrons or Honorary Members.

-2.1.2.
-Membership of the Council shall include the following categories as stipulated in Article 6 of the Constitution: Founding Members, Constituent Members, Active Members, Honorary Members, Honorary Presidents, Patrons and the Host City.
+2.1.2 Membership of the Council shall include the following categories as stipulated in Article 6 of the Constitution: Founding Members, Constituent Members, Active Members, Honorary Members, Honorary Presidents, Patrons and the Host City.

-2.1.3.
-The following organisations are the Constituent Members of the Council:
+2.1.3 The following organisations are the Constituent Members of the Council:

-- CIHEAM Bari (Istituto agronomico mediterraneo di Bari) - International Commission on Irrigation and Drainage
+- CIHEAM Bari (Instituto Agronomico Meditrraneo) - International Commission on Irrigation and Drainage (ICID) - International Union for the Conservation of Nature (IUCN) - International Water Association (IWA)

-- International Union for the Conservation of Nature (IUCN) - International Water Association (IWA) - International Water Resources Association (IWRA) - United Nations Development Program (UNDP) - United Nations Educational Scientific and Cultural Organisation (UNESCO) - Water Supply and Sanitation Collaborative Council (WSSCC) - World Bank (WB)
+- International Water Resources Association (IWRA) - United Nations Development Program (UNDP) - United Nations Educational Scientific and Cultural Organisation (UNESCO) - Water Supply and Sanitation Collaborative Council (WSSCC) - World Bank (WB)

-2.2.
-Colleges of members
+2.2 Colleges of members

-2.2.1.
-Member organisations are grouped into five Colleges, according to their scope of activity and mission.
-The names of these Colleges are as follows:
+2.2.1 Member organisations are grouped into five colleges, according to their scope of activity and mission.
+The names of these colleges are as follows:

-- College 1: Inter-governmental organisations - College 2: Government and government promoted organisations - College 3: Commercial organisations - College 4: Civil society organisations - College 5: Professional and academic organisations
+- College 1: Intergovernmental institutions - College 2: Governments and government authorities - College 3: Enterprises and facilities - College 4: Civil society organisations and water user associations - College 5: Professional associations and academic institutions

-Precise definitions of these Colleges are provided in the Membership Guidelines.
+A more precise definition of these colleges is provided in the Membership Policy Guidelines.

-2.2.2.
+2.2.2 New members are asked to identify the college to which they feel they belong when filling in their application form for membership.
 The Bureau, when reviewing their membership application according to By-Law 2.3.1, also validates their placement within the appropriate college.
 Any disagreements will be referred to the Board of Governors for arbitration.

-2.2.3.
-All Active Members have the same rights and obligations.
+2.2.3 All Active Members have the same rights and obligations.
 These rights and obligations are described in the Membership Policy Guidelines.

-2.3.
-Admission
+2.3 Admission

-2.3.1.
-Applications for admission or re-admission to membership of the Council shall be submitted to the Secretariat following the procedure detailed in the Membership Policy Guidelines.
+2.3.1 Applications for admission or re-admission to membership of the Council shall be submitted to the Secretariat following the procedure detailed in the Membership Policy Guidelines.
 Applications for membership shall be reviewed by the Bureau and subsequently adopted or rejected by the Board.

-2.3.2.
-A Member shall promptly inform the Secretariat of any important change in the particulars supplied in support of its application for membership, including its contact details and address.
+2.3.2 A Member shall promptly inform the Secretariat of any important change in the particulars supplied in support of its application for membership, including its contact details and address.